-Parameter Description Where to find: String Fail alarm parameters See System Alarm Configuration on page 57.
-Web: Alarms > Alarm States MPM Lockout Period Time from when MPM is able to start until the start of the MPM Convergence Period.
-MPM Convergence Period Time from the end of the MPM Lockout Period until MPM State is Stable.
-During this period the Current MPM Threshold is calculated using linear interpolation between Start Threshold and Stable Threshold and the MPM State is defined as Converging.
-After this period the MPM Stable Threshold applies.
+String Fail alarm parameters See System Alarm Configuration on page 54.
+Web: Alarms > Alarm States Lockout Period Time from when Battery Symmetry Monitoring is able to start until the start of the Convergence Period .
+Convergence Period Time from the end of the Lockout Period until State is Stable .
+During this period the Current Threshold is calculated using linear interpolation between Start Threshold and Stable Threshold and the State is defined as Converging .
+After this period the State is defined as Stable and the M Stable Threshold applies.
 SC300: Battery > MPM > Settings String Fail Recognition Period If the mid-point / quarter point Imbalance percent of a battery string exceeds the MPM Threshold for this period of time the String State is set to Fail and the String Fail alarm is activated.
-Web: Batteries > Mid-point Monitoring MPM Start Threshold Mid-point / quarter point Imbalance percent threshold at the start of the MPM Convergence Period . - MPM Stable Threshold Mid-point / quarter point Imbalance percent threshold after the convergence period. -
+Web: Batteries > Battery Symmetry Monitoring Start Threshold Mid-point / quarter point Imbalance percent threshold at the start of the MPM Convergence Period . - Stable Threshold Mid-point / quarter point Imbalance percent threshold after the convergence period.